 Cell network search: Apple keeps a database of cell towers and monitors reception in your area based on this option.
 It’s used to improve products in general and it’s not really a necessary function, so you can disable this feature if you wish not to share cellular tower information with Apple.

 Compass calibration: This feature is used in apps where constant access to a refreshed compass reading is required.
 For example, Geocaching.
 With this feature turned off, apps requiring compass access to be much slower to refresh your relativity to North.
 Keep this on if you use Mapping apps often.

-Find my iPhone: If you use the Find My iPhone app to keep tabs on all of your iOS devices and Macs, then you should keep this on.
+Find my: If you use the Find My app to keep tabs on all of your iOS devices and Macs, then you should keep this on.
 If you turn this feature off, you’ll lose the ability to track the device in question on a map.

 HomeKit: This feature will create a geofence around your house, allowing you to turn supported third-party accessories on or off when you arrive at or leave from your home.
 If you don’t use accessories like this, you can disable this feature to prevent unwanted location tracking.

 Location-based alerts: If you want to receive notifications based on your location, such as a reminder to call someone when you arrive at a specific location, then this feature should remain turned on.
 If you have no interest in receiving alerts based on your location, you should turn this feature off to disable unwanted location tracking.